 2.1 Theology and Governance.
-This organization shall be a Church, reformed in its theology, and governed consistent with the Bylaws and further polity and governing documents of the presbyterian denomination to which the organization may belong from time to time.
+This organization shall be a Church, reformed in its theology, and governed consistent with the Bylaws and further polity and governing documents of the Presbyterian denomination to which the organization belongs.

 2.2 Religious and Charitable Purpose.
 This organization was formed and organized for exclusively religious, charitable, and educational purposes, within the meaning of Section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code (the “Code”).